joshuawins99/Reference-FPGA-System-Lite/README.md

 There are three more flags as part of generate_cpu_instance.py:

-    --print-all-registers -> prints all the registers and their addresses to console --print-user-registers -> prints only the user registers to console --save-all-registers -> save all registers info to a file --save-user-registers -> save user registers info to a file --gen-headers -> generates C and Python headers for use in a program
+    --print-all-registers  -> prints all the registers and their addresses to console --print-user-registers -> prints only the user registers to console --save-all-registers   -> save all registers info to a file --save-user-registers  -> save user registers info to a file --gen-headers          -> generates C and Python headers for use in a program --configs-path         -> specify base folder that the script should look for config folders

 An example instantiation of the module is as follows.
 The package name will be {folder name}_package, the top level instantiation will be {folder name}_top, and the interface will be {folder name}_bus_rv32:
 ```Verilog